 The BCTF has been advocating for the time and resources teachers need to ensure they are well supported as the revised curriculum is implemented.
 Two in-service days will focus on curriculum for the 2016‒17 and 2017‒18 school years.
 The joint collaboration that occurred between locals and districts for the planning of these days in the 2015‒16 school year should continue.

 BCTF representatives will continue to emphasize the important distinction between implementation funding and teachers’ autonomous use of professional development funding.

 Aboriginal content interwoven

 The process of education change in BC is multifaceted and complex.
 Some changes are positive, but many ongoing concerns and unanswered questions remain.
-Support for special education is one key area of concern.
-Many teachers have heard that the current special education categories—and the funding that flows from them—will
+Resources, support for special education, implementation time frame, assessment, reporting, graduation requirements, and the scope of educational change are some of the areas members have addressed as concerning.

 Charter for Public Education.

-The BCTF will keep you informed on an ongoing basis as the process of curriculum change unfolds.
+The BCTF will keep you informed as the process of curriculum revision unfolds.
 Watch for webinars, provincial specialist associations’ activities, and other supports.
-Additionally, you may contact your local executive committee with any questions about the draft curriculum.
+Additionally, you may contact your local executive committee with any questions about the redesigned curriculum.

 Instructional samples created by teachers are gradually being uploaded on the Ministry’s website

 The Ministry of Education has posted some recent changes to ministerial orders in the following areas: